SchenbergZY/manual/book/intro/template.md

 align: right
 ```

-Now that you've been introduced to the basics of a Jupyter Book, let's make one!
+Now that you've been introduced to the basics of a TeachBook, let's make one!
 The TeachBooks Team has put together a set of tools to make the book-creation process as smooth and automatic as possible.
-This page guides you through the process of creating a book, followed by a series of exercises that are designed to help you get used to the syntax and structure of a Jupyter Book, as well as the tools and essential workflows associated with the editing, checking and review processes.
+This page guides you through the process of creating a book, followed by a series of exercises that are designed to help you get used to the syntax and structure of a TeachBook, as well as the tools and essential workflows associated with the editing, checking and review processes.

 ## 1. Create a GitHub account
 TeachBooks relies of freely available services from GitHub to store files online, carry out the book-building process and host your book as a website.
 All you need to get started is a GitHub account (not counted in the 10 clicks 🤭).